Morveus/TrinnovRemote/README.md

 ![image](https://github.com/Morveus/TrinnovRemote/assets/2972468/03382891-495b-46df-a59c-17ac58ab1d11)

-This is a simple Python application designed to run in a home automation system.
+This is a simple Python server application designed to run in a home automation system.

 # Current status
 - 🟢 Reverse engineering Trinnov's websocket from the amplifier's internal webpage